Closed exact categories of modules over generalized adic rings. Part 1: The bounded case

 $(4)$ Assume $R$ is a linearly topologized ring and $M$ is a linearly topologized $R$-module.
 Then $\mu_M$ is continuous at $(0,0)$.
 In particular, $\mu_M$ is continuous if and only if it is separately continuous in its first variable.
 (This is not always the case, see Example~\ref{counterbox} below).

 $(5)$ Let $R$ (resp. $M$) be a linearly topologized ring (resp. $R$-module).
+Then, T.F.A.E.~: \ben \item the map $\mu_M$ is uniformly continuous; \item $M$ is bounded. \een \end{prop} \begin{proof} Omitted. \end{proof} \begin{defn} Let $R$ be a linearly topologized ring and let $N$ be any $R$-module.
+The \emph{naive canonical topology} on $N$ is the $R$-linear topology with a basis of open $R$-submodules consisting of $\{I N\}_I$, for $I$ running over the set of open ideals of $R$.
+Endowed with this topology, $N$ is denoted by $N^\naive$. \end{defn} \begin{prop} Let $R$ (resp. $M$) be a linearly topologized ring (resp. $R$-module).
+Then the following properties are equivalent: \endgraf $(1)$ $M$ is uniform; \endgraf $(2)$ $M$ in bounded; \endgraf $(3)$ the topology of $M$ is weaker than its naive canonical topology. \end{prop} \begin{proof} The equivalence of $(1)$ and $(2)$ has been observed before (see $(3)$ of Proposition~\ref{scalar-prod-prop}).
+Assume now $M$ is uniform.
+Then, for any $U \in \cP_R(M)$ there is a $V \in \cP_R(M)$ and an $I \in \cP(R)$ such that for any $a \in R$ and $m \in M$,

-Then, T.F.A.E.~: \ben \item the map $\mu_M$ is uniformly continuous; \item $M$ is bounded. \een \end{prop} \begin{proof} Omitted. \end{proof} \begin{exa} As an important case in which Proposition~\ref{scalar-prod-prop} applies, we cite locally convex $K$-vector spaces in the sense of \cite{schneider}.
+But this implies that $IM \subset U$, so that the topology of $M$ is weaker than the naive canonical one.
+The converse $(3) \Rightarrow (1)$ is clear. \end{proof} \begin{exa} As an important case in which Proposition~\ref{scalar-prod-prop} applies, we cite locally convex $K$-vector spaces in the sense of \cite{schneider}.
 There, $K$ is a complete non-trivially valued non-archimedean field with ring of integers $k = K^\circ$.
 A locally convex $K$-vector space $V$ is in particular a topological $k$-module endowed with a $k$-linear topology, since a basis of open neighborhoods of 0 consists of $k$-modules called ``lattices'' \cite[Chap.
 1, \S2]{schneider}.
 It follows from (1) of Proposition~\ref{scalar-prod-prop} that $\mu_V$ is separately continuous because, by definition, lattices are $k$-sponges.
 It then follows from (4) of \lc that $\mu_V$ is in fact continuous.
 This is Lemma 4.1 of \cite{schneider}. \end{exa} \begin{defn} Let $R$ (resp. $M$) be an object of $\cR$ (resp. of $\cM_R$). \ben \item We say that $R$ is $\op$ (resp. $\clop$) if, for any $I,J\in\cP(R)$, the additive subgroup $IJ$ (resp. its closure $\ol{IJ}$) is open in $R$. \item We say that $M$ is $\op$ (resp. $\clop$) if for any $U\in\cP(M)$ and any $I\in\cP(R)$ the subgroup $IU$ (resp.~$\ol{IU}$) is open in $M$. \een \end{defn} \begin{rmk} An object $R$ of $\cR$ is $\op$ (resp. $\clop$) if and only if for any $I\in\cP(R)$ we have that ${I^2}\in\cP(R)$ (resp.~$\ol{I^2}\in\cP(R)$). \end{rmk} We slightly generalize in the following the definitions of Bourbaki \cite[III,\S 6, N. 5,6]{topgen}.